 Descriptive terms used to describe skin colour include:

-- Carotenaemia – excessive circulating beta-carotene (vitamin a precursor derived from yellow/orange coloured vegetables and fruit) results in yellow/orange skin colouration.
-Tends to be pronounced on palms and soles.
-Does not affect cornea.
+- Carotenoderma — yellow/orange skin hue due to excessive circulating beta-carotene (vitamin a precursor derived from yellow/orange coloured vegetables and fruit); tends to be pronounced on palms and soles, and does not affect the sclera.

-- Hypopigmentation – loss of melanin results in skin colour that is paler than normal but not completely white.
+- Hypopigmentation — skin colour that is paler than normal.

-- Infarcts – black areas of necrotic tissue due to interrupted blood supply.
+- Infarcts — black areas of necrotic tissue due to an interrupted blood supply.

-- Erythema – red skin due to increased blood supply and blanch with pressure (“diascopy”).
+- Erythema — red skin due to an increased blood supply; may be applied to any red coloured dermatosis.

 - Erythroderma — the skin condition affects the whole body or nearly the whole body, which is red all over.

-- Purpura – bleeding into the skin.
-This may be as petechiae (small red, purple or brown spots) or ecchymoses (bruises).
-Purpura does not blanch with pressure (diascopy).
+- Purpura — bleeding into the skin, either as petechiae (small red, purple or brown spots) or ecchymoses (bruises); purpura does not blanch with pressure (diascopy).

 Morphology is the form or structure of an individual skin lesion.